tdcosim/TDcoSim/docs/Example_3_test_of_DER_RT_and_trip.md

-### Example 3: Dynamic Case Study with Two Distribution System with different DER penetration level and Ride Through Settings and disturbances applied.
+### Example 3: Test Example with Single Distribution System comparing the impact of DER Tripping with DER riding through fault.

 In this test, the TDcosim tool is tested for three different scenarios:
 1. With distribution system connected to Bus 2 and Bus 3 of 118 bus system where the DER penetration level is 10% of distribution system load and the DERs connected in the distribution system TRIP instantaneously below V_LV1 voltage level.
 The DER configuration used for this case is shown below (for bus number 2):